mmbman/Katagiri/about.md

 Words where I am unsure of the best transcription, or where I am adding words to make the meaning more clear, are usually presented in brackets, [like this].
 Significant nonverbal sounds are noted *[in brackets with italics]*.
 Sections that are unintelligible are marked *[unintelligible]*, or sometimes [...], depending on what makes the text more readable.
 And transcriber comments adding additional information are placed in parentheses, *(like this)*.
 The timecodes embedded in the transcripts generally serve as section breaks, in addition to helping match up the text to the audio recording.

-Katagiri Roshi’s talks are a treasure trove of Mahayana Buddhist teaching.
-With the assistance of the people who recorded and preserved the talks, and later those who put them online, he left behind (intentionally or not) what is essentially an online university in Soto Zen Buddhism, specifically addressed to Americans.
-The talks also convey something of his energy and enthusiasm, and his sense of humor.
+With the assistance of the people who recorded and preserved the talks, and later those who put them online, Katagiri Roshi left behind – intentionally or not – what is essentially an online university in Soto Zen Buddhism, addressed to Americans.
+He makes connections to the whole of Buddhism, and to many topics in Western science and philosophy.
+But his primary focus is the teaching of Zen Master Eihei Dogen.

-For one good entry point into Katagiri Roshi’s teaching, see the [Fundamentals of Zen](fundamentals) series.
+With that in mind, one good entry point into this collection is the [Fundamentals of Zen](fundamentals) series.
+Beyond that, other fundamentals include the [*Bendowa* (“A Talk on Pursuing the Way”)](bendowa) series, the [Principles of Practice (*Gakudō-yōjinshū*)](principles-of-practice) series, and of course, *Fukanzazengi*, Dogen Zenji’s “Universal Recommendation for Zazen.”
+While we do not have all the talks that Katagiri Roshi gave specifically on *Fukanzazengi*, this lack is partly addressed by the [Annotated *Fukanzazengi*](annotated-fukanzazengi) found here.

   – Kikan Michael Howard